Term Life Insurance vs. Whole Life Insurance: Which Should I Choose?

 You can expect to earn a 4% to 5% internal rate of return on the cash value of a good whole life policy.
 This would be equivalent to about a 5% to 7% return on any taxable investment if you’re in a 28% or higher tax bracket.
 Many people would be happy to earn a 4% to 5% tax deferred return on a relatively safe investment!
 No one knows what is around the corner, and the ability to tap into emergency cash or to take a portion of your death benefit while you’re still alive can be invaluable.

 Underwriting can also be more liberal on whole life or other types of permanent life insurance as compared to term life underwriting.
 So if you’ve been “rated” a Table 2 or B to a Table 4 or D rating on term life insurance, it’s possible that you could qualify for a Regular or Standard rate on a whole life or permanent insurance.
-If you’re over age 55 to 60 and happen to have health issues, it’s possible that a permanent life insurance policy other than whole life could be more cost effective for you than term life insurance.
+If you’re over age 55 to 60 and happen to have health issues, it’s possible that a permanent life insurance policy other than whole life could be more cost effective for you than term life insurance for seniors.

 Which Should I Choose?